New bounds on the Ramsey number $r(I_m, L_n)$: Preliminaries

-\begin{lemma} Let $v \in V$.
-Then the following holds: \begin{enumerate} \item The induced subgraphs on $N^-(v)$ and $N^+(v)$ are $\opair{ I_m }{L_{n-1}}$-free. \item The induced subgraph on $I(v)$ is $\opair{ I_{m-1} }{L_{n}}$-free. \end{enumerate} \end{lemma} \begin{proof} To show the first assertion suppose towards a contradiction that $N^-(v)$ contains a set of vertices $T$ such that the induced subgraph on $T$ is a tournament of size $n-1$.
-Then $\{ v \} \cup T$ is a tournament of size $n$.
+\begin{lemma} Let $m$ and $n$ both be natural numbers, let $D = \opair{V}{A}$ be an $\upair{I_m}{L_n}$-free oriented graph and let $v \in V$.
+Then the following holds: \begin{enumerate} \item The induced subgraphs on $N^-(v)$ and $N^+(v)$ are $\upair{ I_m }{L_{n-1}}$-free. \item The induced subgraph on $I(v)$ is $\upair{ I_{m-1} }{L_{n}}$-free. \end{enumerate} \end{lemma} \begin{proof} To show the first assertion suppose towards a contradiction that $N^-(v)$ contains a set of vertices $T$ such that the induced subgraph on $T$ is the transitive tournament of size $n - 1$.
+Then $\{ v \} \cup T$ is the transitive tournament of size $n$.
 This contradicts that $D$ is $L_n$-free.
+For the induced subgraph on $N^+(v)$ one may argue analogously.

 To show the second assertion suppose towards a contradiction that $I(v)$ contains an independent set $I$ of size $m-1$.
-Then $\{ v \} \cup I$ is an indepedent set of size $m$.
+Then $\{ v \} \cup I$ is an independent set of size $m$.
 This contradicts that $D$ is $I_m$-free. \end{proof}

 This has the following consequences for the case $n=3$.